Tunji-L/dareyio-pbl/project1.md

 ## Launch EC2 on AWS
 - Login to the aws account
-- Select region from the left hand corner of the dashboard
+- Select region from the right hand corner of the dashboard
 ![location](./images/project1/region.png)

 - Create a keypair from the ec2 instance dashboard and download it